laurasandoval/lau-portfolio/_posts/cornershop/cornershop-stores-landing.md

     - "Oskar Hjertonsson"
 ---

-Towards the end of 2020, Cornershop by Uber was in the midst of its most intense growth period, boosted by quarantines and the increase reliance on delivery services.
-Additionally, that same year we had just launched Uber Grocery delivery, meaning that any merchant that signed-up for Cornershop was automatically available inside the Uber and Uber Eats apps too.
+Towards the end of 2020, Cornershop by Uber was in the midst of its most intense growth period, boosted by quarantines and the increased reliance on delivery services.
+Additionally, that same year, we had just launched Uber Grocery delivery, meaning that any merchant who signed up for Cornershop was automatically available inside the Uber and Uber Eats apps too.

-We thought this was an inmense value proposition for merchants, yet our then landing page was not a reflection of it.
+We thought this was an immense value proposition for merchants, yet our then landing page was not a reflection of it.

 !["Cornershop for Merchants" landing page before its 2020 redesign.](/assets/design-work/cornershop/cornershop-stores-landing/cornershop-for-stores-landing-before.png)

-The entire website was redesigned and rewritten from the ground up, providing first-class support for assistive technologies —such as keyboard navigation and screen readers— in every step of the process.
+The entire website was redesigned and rewritten from the ground up, providing first-class support for assistive technologies—such as keyboard navigation and screen readers—at every step of the process.

 Cornershop was an Uber-owned grocery delivery service that offered world-class digital products powered by software and design.
-It debuted in 2015, got acquired by Uber in 2021, and was later migrated to Uber Eats in 2023, bringing the magic of the Cornershop experience to millions of users worldwide.
+It debuted in 2015, was acquired by Uber in 2021, and later migrated to Uber Eats in 2023, bringing the magic of the Cornershop experience to millions of users worldwide.